edeneault/pyfe_capstone_hikingtrails/README.md

 #### Data Cleaning and Indexing
 *Hiking_project_dbmodel.py*

-This program is cleans and indexes the data to a new database *index.sqlite*.
+This program cleans and indexes the data to a new database *index.sqlite*.
 The new database is free of the unnecessary data and creates an index for columns with repeating data.

 #### Data Analysis
 *Hiking_project_basic.py*